jonathanhogg/flitter/docs/install.md

 ```

 If you've safely navigated getting a working Python development environment, you
-can do the build from source with exactly the same command(s) as above.
+can do the build from source with exactly the same install command as above.

 ### Installing from the repo: